reps in reserve and intensity

 Technical Failure

 When performing sets at a close proximity to muscular failure proper form is vital.
 We recommend ending a set at the point of technical failure.
-This is when there is a noticeable breakdown in form or technique and this is more likely to happen as we get closer to muscular failure, particularly in beginners and even early stage intermediates.
-In this situation, it may be better to work at higher RIR’s to prevent injury and ingrain proper technique.
-This will be more applicable to free weight exercises.
+This is when there is a noticeable breakdown in form or technique and this is more likely to happen as we get closer to muscular failure, particularly in beginners and even early-stage intermediates.
+In this situation, it may be better to work at a higher RIR to prevent injury and ingrain proper technique.
+This will be more applicable to free-weight exercises.

 More experienced lifters can maintain excellent form even as they approach muscular failure, the only difference being that there is an involuntary slowdown of the later reps.